115th Field Hospital: Lineage

-Distinctive Unit Insignia
+Distinctive unit insignia

 Description: A silver color metal and enamel device 1 5/32 inches (2.94 cm) in height overall consisting of a silver cross couped, bearing an oak tree on a mound proper all above a maroon scroll bearing the motto "EVACUARE" in silver letters.

 Symbolism: The silver cross represents the activities of the Medical Corps, and the oak tree represents the service of the organization in the Meuse-Argonne Offensive during World War I.

 Background: The distinctive unit insignia was originally approved for the 15th Evacuation Hospital on 5 February 1942.
 It was redesignated for the 15th Combat Support Hospital on 8 March 1974.
 It was redesignated for the 15th Evacuation Hospital on 22 October 1984.
 The insignia was redesignated effective 16 September 1993, for the 115th Field Hospital, with description revised.